Skip to content

 The levers in this calculation

 The inputs — Lump Sum, Mortgage Rate, Investment Return, and Horizon — do not pull with equal force.
 The rate and the time horizon usually dominate — compounding means a small change in either reshapes the final figure more than a similar shift in contribution size.
-Test this by doubling one input at a time.
+Doubling one input at a time shows which one moves the result most.

 How the math works